PLSQL-Capstone-Projects-AUCA-2024/Tue_Cardinalz_Course_Management_System/README.md

 ## The provided documents in the main branch outline the design and objectives of a course management system aimed at streamlining tasks for university lecturers.
-## Here are some insights of the whole progect:
+## 📝Here are some insights of the whole project:
 <br>